 Once eligibility is determined, all the application materials are submitted and the application is considered complete, the DCIDA staff will confirm the scheduling and timing of the application.

 DCIDA Board will review the project information prior to the Board meeting, then will discuss and vote on each project during the meeting.
+Projects will be evaluated based on criteria and materials stated in the Agency’s standard application form.
+A Project Evaluation Form will be used by the IDA as part of their review process.

 The Board typically meets two times to review a project.
 The first meeting is the preliminary resolution/inducement approval.
 The preliminary resolution will authorize the scheduling of the Public Hearing.